 30 cool facts about China!

-2019 is the Chinese Year of the Pig!
+2023 is the Chinese Year of the Rabbit!
 Join in the celebrations here at National Geographic Kids with these cool facts about China, from its ancient empire to the modern day…

 Facts about China